MinecraftU/mcu-curriculum/sequence_4/section_4.md

 ## Setting names
 The names that we've given our new blocks and items so far are all hard-coded into our mod.
 But what if we want people in other countries who speak different languages to play our mod?
 We can use what are called _language packs_ to give our items language-specific names.
 The packs also replace the cumbersome "package.item.item"-type names with real names such as "Iron Ingot" or "Dirt".

+#### File Extensions
+Before we create our language packs, make sure you have file extensions enabled.
+See section 3 for instructions.

 1. Create a folder called "lang" in the "assets/examplemod" folder.

 1. Create a new text file called "en_US.lang" in the folder.